dnsimple/dnsimple-support/content/articles/ordering-wildcard-certificate.markdown

 To order a Comodo wildcard certificate, follow the instructions to [order a Standard certificate](/articles/ordering-standard-certificate/).

-In the certificate form, when you are requested to enter the _common name_, use the `*` char to represent the subdomain level you want to request the certificate for.
+When the certificate form requests the _common name_, use the `*` char to represent the subdomain level you want to request the certificate for.

-For instance, to request a certificate for `*.example.com` just enter `*`.
-To request a certificate for `*.app.example.com` enter `*.app`.
+For instance, to request a certificate for `*.example.com`, just enter `*`.
+To request a certificate for `*.app.example.com`, enter `*.app`.

 <note>
 Standard wildcard certificates support only one wildcard per certificate.